Divide-By-0/blog/content/posts/movies.md

 - **In the Heights**: 8/10.
 Love me some Lin Manuel Miranda.

-- **We Are As Gods**: 10/10.
+- ⭐ **We Are As Gods** ⭐: 10/10.
 Absolutely incredible, underrated documentary about Steward Brand, "the person that all the people you look up to, look up to."
 I think hearing his story gave me the freedom to pursue what I want, how I want to.
 Online for [like $5](https://www.weareasgods.film/), or you can [dm me](https://twitter.com/yush_g/) for a copy.
 Probably favorite of the year.

 - **Taxi Driver**: 6/10.
 Psychologically disturbing.